 - Professional organization memberships: memberships are maintained by the teacher to enhance their teaching skills and provide the student with opportunities for festivals, competitions, and performance events.

 - Professional journals: publications to assist the teacher in keeping current on new teaching materials and trends.

-- Studio expenses: copying/printing, computer software, incentive programs and prizes, piano tunings and repairs, music games, method books and other music purchased for the student, mp3s to study and send, waiting room materials and books.
+- Studio expenses: copying/printing, computer software and Piano Maestro subscriptions for students, incentive programs and prizes, piano tunings and repairs, music games, method books and other music purchased for the student, mp3s to study and send, waiting room materials and books.

 - Property taxes, self-employment taxes, insurance, business licenses, retirement: the IMT has no corporation to assist in providing health and life insurance by matching funds.
 Tuition helps cover the increased living costs of your self-employed teacher.